Cecilia Makiwane: Early life

 Cecilia Makiwane was born in 1880 at the MacFarlane Mission in Victoria East, a district about 10 km away from Alice in what was the Cape Colony.
 Her father was Reverend Elijah Makiwane, a pioneering clergyman and the second Black minister ordained in the Presbyterian Church, who was trained in South Africa.
 Her mother Maggie Majiza was an assistant teacher at a girls' school in Alice.
 Maggie died in 1883 when Cecilia was two years old.
 Her parents had three children: Daisy (born 1878), Cecilia (born 1880) and Ashton (born 1882).
 Cecilia attended the Lovedale Girls' School where she obtained a teacher's certificate.

 Her niece Noni Jabavu became a well-known novelist.

 Education

 The Victoria Hospital, the first mission hospital in South Africa, opened in 1898 and closed during the Boer War.
 The hospital reopened in 1903 and launched a three-year nurse training programme in the same year.
 In 1907, Mina Colani and Makiwane both enrolled and received a Hospital Proficiency Certificate after three years.
 Makiwane enrolled for a further year of training and passed the Cape Colonial Medical Council examination on 19 December 1907.
-She became the first Black woman to be a licensed by the state as a professional nurse in Africa in January 1908.
-When she received her license, the only other women of colour who were trained as nurses were Maori women in New Zealand.
+She became the first Black woman to be a licensed by the state as a registered professional nurse in Africa in January 1908.
+When she received her license, the only other women of colour who were recognised as registered nurses were Maori women in New Zealand.